-- Adequacy of transit service and active transporation: To what extent public transportation service and active transportation are available to serve as an alternative, non-tolled mode of travel.
+- Adequacy of transit service: To what extent public transportation is available to serve as an alternative, non-tolled mode of travel.

 - Public input: To what extent the public supports a particular pricing option as a way to address congestion.

-- Consistency with state law and policy: Whether the option will comply with existing Oregon Transportation Commission policies, state laws, and planning regulations.
+- Consistency with state and regional law and policy: Whether the option will comply with existing Oregon Transportation Commission policies, state laws, and regional planning regulations.